 Oxford’s Music Faculty has a long and distinguished track record as a centre for outstanding performers.
 That this is a continuing living tradition can been seen in the current activities of Faculty members whose achievements are celebrated nationally and internationally both on disc and in the concert hall.
-In the field of choral conducting, they include: Stephen Darlington (director of Christ Church Catherdral Choir), Edward Higginbottom (Director of New College Choir) Owen Rees (Director of The Queen’s College Choir and the early-music vocal ensemble Contrapunctus) and Daniel Hyde (Director of Magdalen College Choir, and concert organist and accompanist); in the field of early-music performance, Laurence Dreyfus and his professional consort of viols, Phantasm; in the field of opera production, Michael Burden (Director of New Chamber Opera).
+In the field of choral conducting, they include: Stephen Darlington (director of Christ Church Catherdral Choir), Robert Quinney (Director of New College Choir) Owen Rees (Director of The Queen’s College Choir and the early-music vocal ensemble Contrapunctus) and Daniel Hyde (Director of Magdalen College Choir, and concert organist and accompanist); in the field of early-music performance, Michael Burden (Director of New Chamber Opera).